Rita Ora Poses Topless In Blue Wig For Latest Instagram Upload

 “Looking gorgeous as always,” a fourth admirer commented.

-According to The Official Charts, “How To Be Lonely” has so far peaked at No. 57 on the U.K. singles chart.
+According to The Official Charts, “How to Be Lonely” has so far peaked at No. 57 on the U.K. singles chart.

 Ora is no stranger to impressing her social media following.
 As previously reported by The Inquisitr, she shared a number of photos that were taken on the set of the music video.

 In one frame, the former X Factor judge wowed in a couple of low-cut black vest tops layered on top of each other.
-She looked directly at the camera lens with a soft expression while holding the hand of the skeleton on her neck.

-In another image, she was captured sitting down in a black hooded garment while holding onto a bat in front of a brick wall that had been smashed down.
+She looked directly at the camera lens with a soft expression while holding the hand of a skeleton on her neck.
+In another image, she was captured sitting down and wearing a black hooded garment while holding a bat in front of a smashed brick wall.